-If you receive federal financial aid (Title IV funds) and withdraw from all your classes before the 60% period in the semester, you may owe money back to the federal financial aid program.
+If you receive federal financial aid (Title IV funds) and withdraw from all your classes before you have completed over 60% of the semester, you may owe money back to the federal financial aid program.
 If you owe a repayment and fail to repay, you will be ineligible to receive future financial aid at any college.